 - c.
 Garbage:

 - i.
 Have all your major ports installed facilities for the collection of garbage and procedures for its disposal?

-- □ Yes

-- □ No

-- □ Other (please, specify)
+- □ Yes □ No □ Other (please, specify)

 - ii.
 Are collection and disposal procedures for garbage in place for all major ports?

-- □ Yes

-- □ No

-- □ Other (please, specify)
+- ☐ Yes☐ No☐ Other (please, specify)

 - d.
 Oily wastes:

 - i.
 Have all major ports established collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters?

-- □ Yes

-- 🗆 No

-- □ Other (please, specify)
+- □ Yes □ No □ Other (please, specify)

 - ii.
 Are collection, treatment and disposal procedures for bilge waters, oily residues and dirty ballast waters in place in all major ports?

-- □ Yes

-- 🗆 No

-- □ Other (please, specify)
+- □ Yes □ No □ Other (please, specify)

 - e.
 Noxious Liquid Substances (NLS):

 - i.
 Have all major ports handling NLS established collection, treatment and disposal procedures for such substances?

-- □ Yes

-- 🗆 No

-- □ Other (please, specify)
+- □ Yes □ No □ Other (please, specify)

 - ii.
 Are collection, treatment and disposal procedures for NLS in place in all major ports?

 - □ Yes

 - □ No

 - □ Other (please, specify)

 - f.
 Sewage:

 - i.
 Have all major ports established collection and treatment procedure for sewage?

-- □ Yes

-- 🗆 No

-- □ Other (please, specify)
+- □ Yes □ No □ Other (please, specify)

 - ii.
 Are collection and treatment procedures for sewage in place in all major ports?

-- □ Yes

-- □ No

-- □ Other (please, specify)
+- □ Yes□ No□ Other (please, specify)

 - g.
-Ozone-depleting substances and exhaust gas cleaning residues:
+Ozone-depleting substances and exhaust gas cleaning residues: - i.
+Have all major ports established collection and treatment procedure for ozone-depleting substances and exhaust gas cleaning residues? - □ Yes□ No□ Other (please, specify) - ii.
+Are collection and treatment procedures for ozone-depleting substances and exhaust gas cleaning residues in place in all major ports? - □ Yes □ No □ Other (please, specify)

+h.
+Ballast water:

 - i.
-Have all major ports established collection and treatment procedure for ozone-depleting substances and exhaust gas cleaning residues?

-- □ Yes

-- □ No

-- □ Other (please, specify)

-- ii.
-Are collection and treatment procedures for ozone-depleting substances and exhaust gas cleaning residues in place in all major ports?

-- □ Yes

-- 🗆 No

-- □ Other (please, specify)

-- h.
-Ballast water: - i.
-Have all major ports and terminals where cleaning and repair of ballast tanks occur, endeavoured to take action to be in position to comply with the provisions of the 2004 Ballast Water Management Convention by its entryinto-force date or as soon as possible thereafter?

-- □ Yes - 🗆 No

-□ Other (please, specify)

-- i.
-Have you contributed to implement the Regional Plan on Marine Litter Management? □ Yes
+Have all major ports and terminals where cleaning and repair of ballast tanks occur, endeavoured to take action to be in position to comply with the provisions of the BWM Convention by its entry-into-force date or as soon as possible thereafter? - □ Yes□ No□ Other (please, specify) - ii.
+Have you contributed to implement the Regional Plan on Marine Litter Management? - □ Yes□ No□ Other (please, specify)

-- 🗆 No

-- □ Other (please, specify)

-Specific Objective 6: Delivery of ship-generated wastes
+Specific Objective 6 - Delivery of ship-generated wastes

-- a.
-Have you established, on the basis of advice provided by REMPEC, a system of notification to a vessel's next port of call of the status of its onboard retention of bilge waters, oily wastes, HNS residues, sewage garbage, ozone-depleting substances and exhaust gas cleaning residues?
+a.
+Have you established, on the basis of advice provided by REMPEC, a system of notification to a vessel's next port of call of the status of its on board retention of bilge waters, oily wastes, HNS residues, sewage garbage, ozone-depleting substances and exhaust gas cleaning residues?

-- □ Yes □ No

-- □ Other (please, specify)

-- b.
+b.
 Have you incorporated the above-mentioned system of notification into the domestic rules and regulations for the operators of port reception facilities under their jurisdiction and for the maritime authorities concerned?

-- ☐ Yes☐ No☐ Other (please, specify)

-- c.
+c.
 Have you developed communication protocols with the ports, either national or foreign, likely to be the next call of ships calling at ports under its jurisdiction?

-- ☐ Yes

-- □ No

-- □ Other (please, specify)

-- d.
+d.
 Have you enacted regulations, based on the advice provided by REMPEC, to confer powers to the maritime authorities enabling them to oblige a ship to discharge wastes/residues into designated reception facilities before leaving port, specifying the circumstances that would justify such action?

-- □ Yes□ No□ Other (please, specify)

-Specific Objective 7: Improved follow-up of pollution events as well as monitoring and surveillance of illicit discharges

-- a.
-Have you established systems and procedures for national and sub-regional monitoring and surveillance including where practicable, regular individual or coordinated aerial surveillance in the waters under the jurisdiction of other Contracting Parties, if the Parties so agree, and have your reported the results to the regular Meetings of REMPEC Focal Points? - □ Yes □ No □ Other (please, specify)
+Specific Objective 7 - Improved follow-up of pollution events as well as monitoring and surveillance of illicit discharges a.
+Have you established systems and procedures for national and sub-regional monitoring and surveillance including where practicable, regular individual or coordinated aerial surveillance in the waters under the jurisdiction of other Contracting Parties to the Barcelona Convention, if the Parties so agree, and have your reported the results to the regular Meetings of REMPEC Focal Points?